-The tricky bit can sometimes be in working out what the domain name is, but once you know how then it's actually quite straightforward.
+The tricky bit can sometimes be in working out what the domain name is from the full web address that you see, but once you know how to recognise it then it's actually quite straightforward.

 Extracting domain names from web addresses...

-Web addresses are made up of lots of elements to help your computer find the website.
-In addition to the domain name, they may also include the communication method used (eg https or http), any subdomains, the pages or other resources requested, and other parameters as well.
+Web addresses are made up of lots of elements to help your computer find the webpage you're looking for.
+In addition to the domain name, they may also include the communication method used (eg https or http), any subdomains (where you normally see the www), the pages requested, and other parameters as well.

 The steps to identifying the domain name from a web address are:

 - Start from the far left of the address and read right.
-Ignore the "http://" or "https://" and then read everything up to the next "/" character.
-If there is no "http://" or "https://" then simply read everything from the far left up to the first "/".
+Ignore the "http://" or "https://" (if there is one) and simply read everything up to the next "/" character.

 - What you have now is the part of the address that locates the website, being made up of several text labels seperated by dots.
 Each label becomes more localised as you read it from right-to-left - if it was a postal address it might be something like: housenumber.streetname.city.country